 I have been fortunate enough to photograph some of the world’s most amazing destinations and some pretty important events.

 Weddings are the events I love most.
 I love how so many types of photography are present in weddings.
 For example, landscape engagement shoots, macro ring shots and architectural wedding venues.
-I also appreciate how special these keepsake memories are to people, how challenging the shooting conditions can be and just generally interacting with some amazing people.
+I also appreciate how special these keepsake memories are to people.
+Most importantly, I've had the privlidge to meet some pretty amazing people.

 For me, photography is about telling the story.
 If I'm photographing an event, I am capturing history.
 Similarly, if I am shooting a wedding, I am capturing family history.

 If you appreciate my style of photography, look no further.
 Contact me today; I'd love to discuss your ideas, wants and needs.

 - Roller Hockey Australia